kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Tracking</summary>
     The practice of observing, stalking and following a trail left by a creature or animal in the wild, in order to ultimately locate them or their lair.
-You have Expertise on such checks.
+You have <b>Expertise</b> on such checks.
   </details>
   </div>
 </details>